isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 `RFC 2845 <https://tools.ietf.org/html/rfc2845>`__).
 This protection
 is often adequate.
-However, some systems, in particular Active Directory (AD) on Microsoft Windows systems, chose to adopt more complex GSS-TSIG approach that offers additional capabilities.
+However, some systems, in particular Active Directory (AD) on Microsoft Windows systems, chose to adopt more complex GSS-TSIG approach that offers additional capabilities as using negotiated dynamic keys.

-Kea provides the support of GSS-TSIG to protect DNS updates sent by the Kea DHCP-DDNS (aka D2) server in a premium hook, called `gss-tsig`.
+Kea provides the support of GSS-TSIG to protect DNS updates sent by the Kea DHCP-DDNS (aka D2) server in a premium hook, called `gss_tsig`.
 The GSS-TSIG is defined in `RFC 3645 <https://tools.ietf.org/html/rfc3645>`__.
-The GSS-TSIG protocol itself is an implementation of a generic GSS-API v2 services, defined in `RFC 2743 <https://tools.ietf.org/html/rfc2743>`__.
+The GSS-TSIG protocol itself is an implementation of generic GSS-API v2 services, defined in `RFC 2743 <https://tools.ietf.org/html/rfc2743>`__.

-The Kea implementation of GSS-TSIG uses a GSS-API for Kerberos 5 with SPENO library.
+The Kea implementation of GSS-TSIG uses a GSS-API for Kerberos 5 with SPNEGO library.
 Two implementations meet this criteria: MIT Kerberos 5 and the Heimdal libraries.

 .. note: